A-Pisani/A-Pisani.github.io/_posts/2023-03-01-how-mimikatz-becomes-system.md

 tags: ["Research", "Pentesting", "Privilege Escalation", "Access Token"]
 ---

-In this post I would like to spot a shine on a pretty overlooked feature of [Mimikatz](https://github.com/gentilkiwi/mimikatz).
+In this post I would like to shine a spotlight on a pretty overlooked feature of [Mimikatz](https://github.com/gentilkiwi/mimikatz).

 Mimikatz facilitates password hash extraction from the [Local Security Authority Subsystem (LSASS)](https://en.wikipedia.org/wiki/Local_Security_Authority_Subsystem_Service).
 Since LSASS is a privileged process running under the `SYSTEM` user, we must launch mimikatz from an administrative command prompt.
 To extract password hashes, we must first execute two commands.
 The first is `privilege::debug`, which enables the `SeDebugPrivilge` access right required to tamper with another process.
 If this commands fails, mimikatz was most likely not executed with administrative privileges.